 Courageous Conversations

-One of the practices I've found helpful as a polyamorous person is the having of courageous conversations.
-I like to call them this as opposed to "difficult discussions" because I want to acknowledge the bravery with which we all approach the table to have them.
-It takes a lot of courage to invest in direct, [...]
+If you have landed on this page, please click here to read a more current version of this essay: Strengthening Relationships with Courageous Conversations One of the practices I've found helpful as a polyamorous person is the having of courageous conversations.
+I like to call them this as opposed to "difficult discussions" because I want to [...]